teaminkling/refresh-21/content/blog/papapastry-week-17-342b.md

 **Title:** _Lonely Light_
 **Medium:** Ableton Live 11 Studio

+Submission 3/5.

 **Preamble:**

-I planned to do a colossal anthology of pieces, week after week, each with different artists to create a storyline and a concept EP _in addition_ to the work I actually did for the final week of the refresh.
+I planned to do a colossal anthology of pieces, week after week, each with different artists to create a storyline and a concept EP _in addition_ to the five pieces of work I actually did for the final week of the refresh.
 The planning document I have for that clocks in at just under 2,000 words, uses art from 16 artists, and is a coming-of-age story about an immortal wizard.
 Nobody wants to hear that.

 In either case, I'd need to take leave to have enough time to write that much music.
 Anyway:

 **Description:**

 When @TrixyNetex submitted SOL 0 in Week 7, I remarked how similar it was to official modern NASA concept art for space tourism.
 I've always been fascinated with the idea of personification of robots for music and art, so I wrote a song around that idea.
-Like most of my songs, the lyrics have a double meaning.

-I think this kind of "nostalgic" sound works well for the final song, kind of like the final song of an LP.

 Also, I don't like making excuses for my singing but I underwent major dental surgery before singing.
-Probably shouldn't be singing, but it's already done so /shrug.
+Probably shouldn't be singing, but it's already done so...

 YT: https://www.youtube.com/watch?v=tUSsUgTB-b8
 SC: <https://soundcloud.com/papapastry/lonely-light-2021-design-refresh>